marmelab/react-admin/docs/Actions.md

 3. It supports a vast array of options
 4. It displays stale data while fetching up-to-date data, leading to a snappier UI

-React-query offers 2 main hooks to interact with the dataProvider:
+TanStack Query offers 2 main hooks to interact with the dataProvider:

 * [`useQuery`](https://tanstack.com/query/v5/docs/react/reference/useQuery): fetches the dataProvider on mount.
 This is for *read* queries.
 * [`useMutation`](https://tanstack.com/query/v5/docs/react/reference/useMutation): fetches the dataProvider when you call a callback.
 This is for *write* queries, and *read* queries that execute on user interaction.